By Erik Alsgaard

 In Washington, D.C., this summer, it was called Project Transformation.
 And it wasn’t only the young children who were transformed; young adult leaders and congregations had that experience, too.

-Coming together in early August at a banquet to celebrate the program’s success, leaders, staff
+Coming together in early August at a banquet to celebrate the program’s success, leaders, staff and children all shared stories of what Project Transformation meant to them.

 Rachel Luna, Executive Director of Project Transformation DC since last November, hatched the idea as part of a school project while enrolled as a Fellow at Wesley Theological Seminary’s Institute for Community Engagement (ICE).